 Weird nondream last day.
 I was at the gym and saw that cute blonde I sometimes hook up with before she turns into a pile of mannequin parts.
-I wanted to do that thing where I lie on top of her and get a vaguely copulatory feeling in my groin, but somehow I gathered she didn't want me to.
-When I walked by her, she didn't talk to me.
-Granted, she usually doesn't before we have sex, but this time it seemed like it was because we didn't know each other, not because she was a mute, willing partner or a hazy apparition whose mouth sometimes drips off her face.
-I also got the impression that if I tried to have sex with her or even just sort of pawed at her breasts this muscular guy on the leg press would rip me in half.
+But I walked by her, she didn't talk to me.
+Granted, she usually doesn't before we have sex, but this time it seemed like it was because we didn't know each other, not because she was a hazy apparition whose mouth sometimes drips off her face.
+I also got the impression that if I talked to her this muscular guy on the leg press would rip me in half.
 Strangely, none of this seemed surprising to me at the time.

 Yesterday I waked I was fighting monsters, exploring castles, and saving princesses - all the things I normally do in dreams - except I was doing these things on a screen, in an empty room with holes in the walls.
 It seemed like I was on both sides of the screen, having the adventure and watching myself - a sort of nondream-within-a-nondream if you will.
 The me inside the screen was handsome and muscular with spiky hair and a giant sword.
 The me outside the screen was ugly and ectomorphic with thinning hair and a bag of Doritos.